Diffusion-Based Scenario Tree Generation for Multivariate Time Series Prediction and Multistage Stochastic Optimization: Introduction

 \section{Introduction}

-Robust decision-making under uncertainty requires forecasts that capture not only the most likely outcome but also the full distribution of future evolution.
+Robust decision-making under uncertainty requires forecasts that capture not only the most likely outcome, but also the full distribution of future evolution.
 Scenario trees, a classical tool in stochastic optimization, model time-evolving uncertainty while enforcing non-anticipativity, ensuring decisions at each node depend only on information revealed up to that point~\cite{Shapiro2021,Pflug2014}.
 Traditional methods like VAR and LSTM are widely used but struggle with complex, multimodal dynamics, typically offering point forecasts rather than distributions, which carry richer information for decision-making.
-In contrast, diffusion forecasters like TimeGrad~\cite{Rasul2021}, can effectively guide multistage stochastic optimization by learning the full conditional distribution of future observations.
+In contrast, diffusion-based forecasters like TimeGrad~\cite{Rasul2021}, can effectively guide multistage stochastic optimization by learning the full conditional distribution of future observations.
 Other diffusion-based models for time series, such as those designed for financial denoising~\cite{WangVentre2024} or integrated with foundation models~\cite{LiuEtAl2024}, can similarly capture complex, temporal, multimodal dependencies.
 Diffusion-based methods have been applied to scenario generation in energy domains.
 For example, Li et al.~\cite{Li2025} use a multi‐resolution diffusion model with time-series decomposition for renewable energy outputs, and Zhao et al.~\cite{Zhao2025} propose a conditional diffusion model to jointly handle source-load uncertainties with spatio-temporal fusion, controllability and noise estimation.
-However, these works generate scenario sets rather than structured scenario trees, and do not explicitly integrate scenario trees into multistage decision optimization. \\ In this paper, we introduce the \emph{Diffusion Scenario Tree (DST)} framework, a generic methodology for constructing scenario trees using a diffusion-based probabilistic forecaster.
-Each node represents a potential future state along with its associated realization probability, recursively generated from the learned distribution.
-This structure can be integrated naturally in optimization frameworks, providing the decision-maker with a rich representation of the forecast uncertainty. \\ We demonstrate the effectiveness of our approach by applying it to a multistage stochastic optimization problem for forecasting electricity prices in the New York power grid.
-We compare the performance of \emph{DST} against scenario trees generated from VAR and LSTM models, our prior diffusion-based methods which showcased powerful capabilities, and Model-Free Reinforcement Learning (RL) baselines, showing superior behavior in optimizing decisions under uncertainty. \\ Our previous work \cite{Zarifis2025} introduced \emph{Diffusion-Informed MPC}, a framework that integrates diffusion forecasts into MPC algorithms.
-The present work advances our research by proposing a fundamentally new algorithm that generates diffusion-based scenario trees for multivariate prediction, tested on the same problem setup to enable direct comparison with standard MPC, and showcase the benefits of using \emph{DST}.
+However, these works generate unstructured sets of scenarios rather than hierarchical scenario trees with explicit branching structure and non-anticipativity guarantees, and they do not demonstrate direct integration of such trees into multistage stochastic optimization or decision-making frameworks.